 Profits in the U.S. HFT sector slid by 56 percent last year to $1.8 billion, she added.

 High-speed trading has been blamed for causing violent lurches on financial markets, such the U.S. "flash crash" in May 2010 when the stock market plummeted more than 1,000 points, or nearly 10 percent, in a matter of minutes.

 The top U.S. derivatives regulator said on Tuesday the need to look at regulating automated trading was underscored by a phoney tweet from the Associated Press' hacked Twitter account, which sparked a short-lived panic in the U.S. stock market last month.
 Germany is expected to bring in tougher rules governing high frequency trading later this year.

 The HFT firms say they provide liquidity to markets, which has narrowed the bid/ask spread and made dealing cheaper for other investors, but critics say that liquidity can evaporate in times of crisis.

 As competition has intensified, HFT firms have gone to huge lengths to gain an edge, hiring scientists to develop computer algorithms, and trimming fractions of seconds off trading times by moving their computer servers into exchange data rooms.

-In adopting microwave, traders have revived an old technology that was once used to carry U.S. long-distance telephone calls until the volume of traffic forced a move to fiber optic networks, which have much higher capacity.
+In adopting microwave, traders have revived an old technology that was once used to carry U.S. long-distance telephone calls until the volume of traffic forced a move to fibre optic networks, which have much higher capacity.

 For HFT, sending data through the air saves milliseconds.
-On the London to Frankfurt route, Perseus says its microwave system has slashed a round trip to below 4.6 milliseconds compared to 8.35 milliseconds for its high-speed fiber optic network.
+On the London to Frankfurt route, Perseus says its microwave system has slashed a round trip to below 4.6 milliseconds compared to 8.35 milliseconds for its high-speed fibre optic network.

 Speed in HFT is typically measured in round trip times to gauge how long it takes to send a trade and get a confirmation.